vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/03_THE_FIRST_ORDEAL.md

 Agarkar ceased to be a politician and confined his attention only to Education and Social Reform.
-Mr. Tilak, however, was privileged frequently to enjoy the hospitality of His Majesty's gaols ; and un- broken in his resolution, he pursued till the end his self-chosen work of National uplift.
+Mr. Tilak, however, was privileged frequently to enjoy the hospitality of His Majesty's gaols ; and un###broken in his resolution, he pursued till the end his self-chosen work of National uplift.

 We must not forget to mention that while the